 About this recipe

-My Uncle John makes this oil and garlic fish sauce for special holidays.
+My Uncle John makes this fish sauce for special holidays.
 Cuttlefish is like squid; it has a rubbery texture, so don’t be surprised if it takes an hour to chew.
 P.S.
-We first fry the cuttlefish separately in a little olive oil to let the fish release its water.
+We first fry the cuttlefish separately to let the fish release its water.